 - Everything’s better with bacon.
 Throw some bacon bits into the hash brown mix.

-- Add some heat to the casserole by mixing in some jalapenos.
+- Make it spicy!
+Add heat to the casserole by mixing in jalapenos.

 - Cut the potatoes any way you want them.
-Funeral potatoes often call for hash browns for convenience, but you can use whole potatoes and slice them yourself, too.
+Funeral potatoes often call for hash browns for convenience.
+However, you can use whole potatoes and slice them yourself.

-- Instead of crushed cornflakes, try potato chips or French-fried onions.
+- Change the topping.
+Instead of crushed cornflakes, try potato chips or French-fried onions.

 - You can use any kind of creamed soup, not just chicken.
-I’ve tried cheddar and mushroom and they’ve both worked well.
-Since the recipe calls for 2 cans, you can also try 2 different kinds.
+I’ve tried cheddar and mushroom; both worked well.
+Since the recipe calls for two cans, you can also try different kinds.

 - Use whatever melty cheese you have on hand!
 Cheddar, gouda, mozzarella, anything goes.